couchbaselabs/cbconflictmgmt/revtrees.md

 #Examples
-## Single Document Edits and Conflicts for 3 clusters
+## Document Edits and Conflicts w/ 3 clusters

-This example details a single document edited and replicated on 3 different clusters, how the revision trees are updated, conflicts are identified, and interim winners chosen.
+This example details a single document edited and replicated on 3 different clusters that are XDCR peers, how the revision trees are updated, conflicts are identified, and interim winners chosen.
 The **bold revision entries on each node indicate the interim winner.**

 (Note we don't use the full failover ids, in this example, but shortened hex ids that are pronounceable instead)